 2 tsp celery salt

 1 tsp ground black pepper

 1 tsp salt

-1 tbsp sunflower or vegetable oil, enough to shallow fry
+3 tbsp sunflower or vegetable oil, enough to coat the bottom of your pan

-Cut the tofu into strips, 5 cm by 1 cm, or cut into small, regular cubes if you are going to add it to a salad.
+Cut the tofu into strips, 5 cm by 1 cm, or cut into small, regular cubes if you are going to add them to a salad.
 Put the strips or cubes into a flat bottomed dish.
 Whisk together the milk and nutritional yeast and pour over the tofu pieces.
 Cover and leave for about 30 minutes to allow the tofu to absorb the milk.
-This is good tricky if you want your tofu to have a creamy taste and consistancy.
+This is a good method to give your tofu a creamy taste and smooth consistency.

 Mix together the dry ingredients in a separate, flat-bottomed dish; cornflour, ground coriander, celery salt, garlic granules, onion granules, paprika, ground black pepper and salt.
 If you want to make it spicy you can add 1 tsp dried chilli flakes or 1/2 tsp cayenne pepper.
 Once the tofu has soaked for at least 30 minutes, take them out and add them gently to the flour mixture.
 Make sure they are completely coated in the flour mix.